Husqvarna 359 Chainsaw Review: Should You Buy It Second Hand?

 Image: @izak_zgavec

-While the Husqvarna 359 is not technically a pro-level saw, it is one of the top Husqvarna non-commercial saws.
+While the Husqvarna 359 is not technically a pro-level saw, it is at the top of Husqvarna’s non-commercial saws.

-It’s perfect for home and farm use and can be used heavily.
-It’s on a whole other level from entry-level saws like the Husqvarna 440 or 445, and it can be run for many hours a day.
+It’s perfect for home and farm use.
+It’s not an entry-level saw like the Husqvarna 440 or 445, so can be run for many hours a day.

-For those processing between 5-10 cords of firewood per year, it’s a great option.
-It has a long history of use with professional chainsaw users as well and is popular in the tree feller and arborist communities.
+It’s a great option for those processing between 5 and 10 cords of firewood per year.
+It has a long history of use with professional chainsaw users and is popular in the tree feller and arborist communities.

 Alongside cutting firewood, it’s commonly used for: